spectrocloud/terraform-provider-spectrocloud/docs/index.md

 ## Spectro Cloud account

 This provider requires access to a valid Spectro Cloud account.
 Sign up for a free trial account [here](https://www.spectrocloud.com/free-trial/).
+You may use your Spectro Cloud account credentials to access the Spectro Cloud management API or a Spectro Cloud API key.
+For more details on the authentication, navigate to the [authentication](#authentication) section.

 ## Example Usage